 St Leonard’s Postgraduate College

 St Leonard’s College is at the heart of the postgraduate community of St Andrews.
-All postgraduate students of the University of St Andrews are automatically members of the College, can take part in all its activities and use its facilities in Old Burgh School.
+All postgraduate students of the University of St Andrews are automatically members of the College and can take part in all its activities and use its facilities in Old Burgh School.

 St Leonard’s College aims to: